jackestar/esp8266-rtos-sdk-action/README.md

 ## Notes

 - This action executes the SDK's `install.sh` and sources `export.sh`.
 The SDK installer may modify the runner environment and download additional toolchains.
+- The `Makefile` files and the `main` folder are for testing purposes only.